Questions on Building Territories on Zip Codes

 What are the E Zips in my Territories/Export?

-There are a number of areas that are not included in the Census boundaries.
+If using our ZCTA dataset to create your zip code territory alignments, there are a number of areas that are not included in the Census boundaries.
 These are areas with no census population such as national parks.
 For full nationwide coverage, we fill these with E Zip codes.

 How can I differentiate between Zip Points and Zip Polygons?